 For the study, scientists recruited 352 individuals and randomly organized them into 80 teams, making sure no participants with pre-existing relationships were on the same team.

 For their initial experimental task, each team played in a geocaching competition called Findamine, an exercise created by previous IS researchers which gives players short, text-based clues to find landmarks.
 Participants were incentivized with cash rewards for winning the competition.

-Following their first round of Findamine, teams were randomly assigned to one of three conditions before being sent out to geocache again: 1) team video gaming, 2) quiet homework time or 3) a “goal training” discussion on improving their geocaching results.
+Following their first round of Findamine, teams were randomly assigned to one of three conditions before being sent out to geocache again: 1) team video gaming, 2) quiet homework time, or 3) a “goal training” discussion on improving their geocaching results.

-The scientists found that while the goal-training groups detailed a higher increment in-group attachment than the video-gaming groups, the video gamers increased actual performance on their second round of Findamine altogether, raising normal scores from 435 to 520.
+The scientists found that while the goal-training groups detailed a higher increment in-group attachment than the video-gaming groups, the video gamers increased actual performance on their second round of Findamine altogether, raising average scores from 435 to 520.

-Lead researcher Mark Keith, associate professor of information systems at BYU said, “Team video gaming may truly be viable — and perhaps even optimal — alternative for team building.”
+Lead researcher Mark Keith, associate professor of information systems at BYU, said, “Team video gaming may truly be viable — and perhaps even optimal — alternative for team building.”

 “It doesn’t matter if people are avid video gamers to see the positive effects of gaming together; they observed video game novices established communications norms — and built working relationships — even quicker with new teammates so as to learn the nuances of the game.”

 There is one caveat to the finding, notwithstanding the examination was finished with groups of people who don’t have any acquaintance with one another.
 Specialists concede that if the team are acquainted with one another, at that point, focused video gaming may perhaps strengthen predispositions and negative connections created from previous experiences.